Thinesh0521/Scratchcard-generator/ReadMe.md

 ## Jenkins Build

 #### Permissions
 The next stage is to create a jenkins GCP virtual machine.
 After creating this, I had to first install and unlock Jenkins.
-Once these steps are done, I used the command: "sudo visudo" in the jenkins VM to add jenkins to be a sudo user.
+Once these steps are done, I used the command: "sudo visudo" with the code "jenkins (ALL)=(ALL) NOPASSWD: ALL" in the jenkins VM to add jenkins to be a sudo user.

 #### Docker & Docker-compose
 As the jenkins user, I had to install docker and docker-compose adding the jenkin user to the docker user group.
 This allows jenkins to use docker without sudo commands and then restarted the terminal.